 We use a more detailed continuous-monitoring device that provides hourly and average readings.
 Data is downloaded directly from the device to our computers for immediate results after 48 hours.

 Here are areas that we have tested as having elevated levels of Radon See Map.
+You can also see radon levels here.

 We’ve partnered with local pool companies who provide our clients swimming pool inspections that include pumps, liners (when visible) and controls.
 Service areas vary so please call for pricing and to see if your area is covered.